 Turning the computer off without doing a proper shut down

-Recover data from unreadble hard drive before fixing "The disk is unreadble" error
+Recover data from unreadable hard drive before fixing "The disk is unreadable" error

 Due to the above causes, Mac Operating System fails to read the hard drive and the data stored in it becomes inaccessible.
 To access the hard drive again, maybe you want to run First Aid in Disk Utility.
 If you are experiencing the disk is unreadable error and you have a backup of your data elsewhere, use the Disk Utility to erase the drive and then restore your data from backup.
 If you do not have a backup, you need to use a professional Mac data recovery software to restore data.

-What's worse, when encountering "The disk is unreadable by this computer" or "The disk you inserted was not readable by this computer", you clicked "Initialzie" button to initialize the unreadble disk without knowing this operation would completely delete all your precious data from the hard drive, then in that case it is hard to recover lost data.
+What's worse, when encountering "The disk is unreadable by this computer" or "The disk you inserted was not readable by this computer", you clicked "Initialzie" button to initialize the unreadable disk without knowing this operation would completely delete all your precious data from the hard drive, then in that case it is hard to recover lost data.
 So you need a professional Mac data recovery software.